 The compost volunteer tomato looks good but has a tough leathery skin.
 Still a few lemons to harvest.
 Bananas for shipping are harvested "three-fourths full".
-Three fourths of the bananas have filled out and do not have the predominant ribs on the sides of the fruit.
+Three fourths of the bananas have filled out and do not have the predominant ribs on the sides of the fruit (from an expired Texan gardening website).
 We wait, and water, then will cut them to ripen indoors from starch to sugar.

 From our March municipal accounts in litres per person per day.

 2015 garden 483 litres while we were renovating (that lasts us 9 days now!)
 Still no March lilies sadly.

 2016 garden 327 litres normal life as it was.
 Plants along Woodland Walk have filled in with a vengeance.
 Time to replant the border of yellow Bulbine.
 (Scabiosa and Tulbaghia have dwindled almost away)

 2017 garden 160 litres on the learning curve down.
 That sun bed is gone; the second heap of soil is cleared.
 A chair awaits some new plants where he lifted and reallocated two paving slabs around the new tanks.

 2018 on our latest account 37 litres.
 For March today, we have used 60 litres.
 Without our rain tank, we average 43 litres of municipal water.
 8 days off-grid using our rain water.